Criminal Defense

 Petty Theft

 Petty theft is a misdemeanor in California that occurs when one steals an item from another person, and the value of the item(s) stolen is $950 or less.
 It is considered a serious crime, but far less serious than robbery, which is a felony.
-In California, robbery occurs when one takes the personal property of another, from the other’s person or presence, by use of force and intimidation, and intends to deprive that person of their item.
+In California, robbery occurs when one takes the personal property of another, from the others person or presence, by use of force and intimidation, and intends to deprive that person of their item.

 This crime is very serious and can result in many years behind bars for you or a loved one.